-In order to support our main claim and demonstrate the proposed methods' viability, we present theoretical and extensive experimental results.
+In order to support our main claim and demonstrate the viability of the proposed methods, we present theoretical and extensive experimental results.
 Firstly, we show theoretical results to support and motivate our method's integration of the linear distance mapping and IDW scheme.
-Secondly, we show an extensive experimental study (ten benchmark datasets, eight core MLC performance metrics) regarding four distance regression-based variants and compared our results to the state-of-the-art.
-We focus on comparing our methods to a random forest based method (random forest of predictive clustering trees) \cite{Kocev2007rfpct} which has been one the best performing methods in extensive experimental comparisons \cite{madjarov2012extensive,bogatinovski2022comprehensive}.
-The experimental results indicate that \mname and other distance regression-based methods are competitive with the state-of-the-art for small to moderate-sized MLC problems, besides being one of the simplest methods in the MLC literature.
-In addition, according to the experimental results, the distance regression-based methods outperform multi-label kNN (ML-kNN) \cite{zhang2007ml} clearly.
+Secondly, we show an extensive experimental study (ten benchmark datasets, eight core MLC performance metrics) regarding four distance regression-based variants and compared our results with the state-of-the-art.
+We focus on comparing our methods to a random forest based method (random forest of predictive clustering trees) \cite{Kocev2007rfpct}, which has been one of the best performing methods in extensive experimental comparisons \cite{madjarov2012extensive,bogatinovski2022comprehensive}.
+The experimental results indicate that ML-MLM and other distance regression-based methods are competitive with the state-of-the-art for small to moderate-sized MLC problems, besides being one of the simplest methods in the MLC literature.
+In addition, according to the experimental results, the distance regression-based methods clearly outperform multi-label kNN (ML-kNN) \cite{zhang2007ml}.

 Bemporad \cite{Bemporad2020idw} integrated IDW and radial basis functions (RBF) to probe expensive objective function evaluations in the field of global optimization.
-This IDW and RBF integration has some methodological similarity with \mname since RBF and MLM are closely related \cite{hamalainen2020minimal}.
+This integration of IDW and RBF has some methodological similarity with ML-MLM since RBF and MLM are closely related \cite{hamalainen2020minimal}.
 Another closely related contribution to ours is from Zhang and Zhou \cite{zhang2007ml}.
 This paper proposed ML-kNN, which is similar to our proposal, because ML-kNN also uses feature space distances for multi-label learning.
-In the MLC taxonomy, ML-kNN belongs to same category with our method, however, the Bemporad's contribution is more closer to ours.
+In the MLC taxonomy, ML-kNN belongs to the same category with our method; however, the Bemporad's contribution is closer to ours.
 Moreover, this paper was inspired by the promising preliminary results of MLM in MLC \cite{hamalainen2021instance}.